foss2serve/github-workflow-activity/activity/create-an-organization-and-a-repository.md

 * You are signed into GitHub.
 * You have just created an organization.
-* You are on your newly created organization's home page.
+* You are viewing your organization on GitHub.
 * Your organization is empty; i.e., it does not have any repositories.

 __On GitHub__

+1. Click the __Repository__ tab to view the repositories of the organization.
 1. Click the big green __Create a new repository__ button.
+(If you already have a repository in this organization, click the green __New__ button.)
 2. Name the repository `ourfavorites`.
 3. Optionally add a description.
 4. Make it public.